cyrusnderitu/cyrusnderitu/README.md

 - 👋 Hi, I’m @cyrusnderitu
 - 👀 I’m interested in Web Dev, Web3, Blockchain and Metaverse
 - 🌱 I’m currently learning Web Development, i.e web2.0 lookking to get into web3 soon
-- 💞️ I’m looking to collaborate on Web Dev ideas
+- 💞️ I’m looking to collaborate on Web Dev ideas and maybe get a chance for an entry level for real world experience
 - 📫 How to reach me: Email - cyrusnderitu.k@gmail.com

 <!---